Also Known As

 • What does the test result mean?

-A high calcium level is called hypercalcaemia.
+A high adjusted calcium result is known as hypercalcaemia.
 Two of the main causes are:

 • Hyperparathyroidism (increase in parathyroid gland function): this condition is usually caused by a benign (not cancerous) tumour on the parathyroid gland.
 This form of hypercalcaemia is usually mild and can be present for many years before being noticed.